JvanKatwijk/qt-wspr/README.md

 -----------------------------------------------------------------------------
 Qt-wspr, a WSPR listener with a Qt based front end for use with SDRplay devices and/or hackrf

+New: qt-dab now supports connections to a spyServer
 -----------------------------------------------------------------------------

 ![overview](/qt-wspr-screen.png?raw=true)